-Joshua Gotbaum, of the District of Columbia, to be Director of the Pension Benefit Guaranty Corporation, vice Charles E. F. Millard.
+- Joshua Gotbaum, of the District of Columbia, to be Director of the Pension Benefit Guaranty Corporation, vice Charles E. F. Millard. - Nov.

-Nov.
 9, 2009-Received in the Senate and referred jointly to the Committees on Finance and Health, Education, Labor, and Pensions pursuant to Sec.
 411(c) of P.L.
 109-280.

-May 26, 2010-Committee on Finance.
+- May 26, 2010-Committee on Finance.
 Hearings held.
 Jan.
 20, 2010-Committee on Health, Education, Labor, and Pensions.
 Hearings held.
 Hearings printed: S. Hrg.
-111-685.

-May 5, 2010-Committee on Health, Education, Labor, and Pen-

-sions.
-Ordered to be reported favorably.

-May 5, 2010-Reported by Senator Harkin, Committee on Health, Education, Labor, and Pensions, without printed re-

-June 7, 2010-Senate Committee on Finance discharged pursuant to Sec.
+111-685. - May 5, 2010-Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported favorably. - May 5, 2010-Reported by Senator Harkin, Committee on Health, Education, Labor, and Pensions, without printed report. - June 7, 2010-Senate Committee on Finance discharged pursuant to Sec.
 411(c) of P.L.
-109-280 and placed on the Executive Calendar.

-June 7, 2010-Placed on Senate Executive Calendar.
+109-280 and placed on the Executive Calendar. - June 7, 2010-Placed on Senate Executive Calendar.
 Calendar No. 929.
-Subject to nominee's commitment to respond to requests to appear and testify before any duly constituted committee of the Senate.

-Robert D. Reischauer, of Maryland, to be a Member of the Board of Trustees of the Federal Supplementary Medical Insurance Trust Fund for a term of 4 years, vice John L. Palmer.

-Oct.
-15, 2009-Received in the Senate and referred to the Committee on Finance.

-Aug.
-5, 2010-Reported by Senator Baucus, Committee on Finance, without printed report.
+Subject to nominee's commitment to respond to requests to appear and testify before any duly constituted committee of the Senate. - Sept.
+16, 2010-Confirmed by the Senate by Voice Vote. - Robert D. Reischauer, of Maryland, to be a Member of the Board of Trustees of the Federal Supplementary Medical Insurance Trust Fund for a term of 4 years, vice John L. Palmer. - Oct.
+15, 2009-Received in the Senate and referred to the Committee on Finance. - July 29, 2010-Committee on Finance.
+Hearings held. - Aug.
+5, 2010-Committee on Finance.
+Ordered to be reported favorably. - Aug.
+5, 2010-Reported by Senator Baucus, Committee on Finance, without printed report. - Aug.

-Aug.
 5, 2010-Placed on Senate Executive Calendar.
 Calendar No. 1088.
 Subject to nominee's commitment to respond to requests to appear and testify before any duly constituted committee of the Senate.

-Robert D. Reischauer, of Maryland, to be a Member of the Board of Trustees of the Federal Old-Age and Survivors Insurance Trust Fund and the Federal Disability Insurance Trust Fund for a term of 4 years, vice John L. Palmer.

-Oct.
-15, 2009-Received in the Senate and referred to the Committee on Finance.
+- Robert D. Reischauer, of Maryland, to be a Member of the Board of Trustees of the Federal Old-Age and Survivors Insurance Trust Fund and the Federal Disability Insurance Trust Fund for a term of 4 years, vice John L. Palmer. - Oct.
+15, 2009-Received in the Senate and referred to the Committee on Finance. - July 29, 2010-Committee on Finance.
+Hearings held. - Aug.
+5, 2010-Committee on Finance.
+Ordered to be reported favorably.

-Aug.
+- Aug.
+5, 2010-Reported by Senator Baucus, Committee on Finance, without printed report. - Aug.
 5, 2010-Placed on Senate Executive Calendar.
 Calendar No. 1086.
 Subject to nominee's commitment to respond to requests to appear and testify before any duly constituted committee of the Senate.

-Robert D. Reischauer, of Maryland, to be a Member of the Board of Trustees of the Federal Hospital Insurance Trust Fund for a term of 4 years, vice John L. Palmer.
+- Robert D. Reischauer, of Maryland, to be a Member of the Board of Trustees of the Federal Hospital Insurance Trust Fund for a term of 4 years, vice John L. Palmer.
 Oct.
-15, 2009-Received in the Senate and referred to the Com-
+15, 2009-Received in the Senate and referred to the Com - mittee on Finance.